Scales: Abstract

 \section{Abstract}

-We introduce the notion of \emph{scale} to generalize some aspects of dimension theory.
-Several versions of scales exist such as Hausdorff, packing, box, local and quantization.
-We prove general theorems comparing them.
-They are applied to describe the largeness of ergodic decompositions, Wiener measure and functional spaces.
-The first application solves a problem set by Berger on the notions of emergence (2020); the second lies in the study of small ball estimates of the Wiener measure and extends an estimation of Dereich-Lifshits (2005); the last refines the Kolmogorov-Tikhomirov theorems (1958) on the $ \epsilon$-capacity of functional spaces.
+We introduce the notions of \emph{scale} for sets and measures on metric space by generalizing the usual notions of dimension.
+Several versions of scales are introduced such as \emph{Hausdorff, packing, box, local and quantization}.
+They are defined for different \emph{growth}, allowing a refined study of infinite dimensional spaces.
+We prove general theorems comparing the different versions of scales.
+They are applied to describe geometries of ergodic decompositions, of the Wiener measure and from functional spaces.
+The first application solves a problem of Berger on the notions of emergence (2020); the second lies in the geometry of the Wiener measure and extends the work of Dereich-Lifshits (2005); the last refines Kolmogorov-Tikhomirov (1958) study on finitely differentiable functions.